 DIRECTV, Inc. v.
 Commonwealth of Massachusetts Department of Revenue, Supreme Judicial Court.
 Satellite-television providers DIRECTV and Dish Network claim that the excise tax on the sale of direct broadcast satellite services to subscribers or customers in the Commonwealth (enacted by Mass.
 St. 2009, c.
 27, sec.
 61 and 150) violates the Commerce Clause of the United States Constitution and the equal protection clauses of the United States and Massachusetts Constitution.
 Were the providers to prevail, the potential refund of taxes collected under the statute may exceed \$10 million for each tax year, and a corresponding amount of annual revenue would be unavailable for collection in future tax years.
 But on November 21, 2012, the Court (Billings, J.) granted summary judgment in favor of the Department, declaring that M.G.L. c.
 64M, §§ 1 et seq., which imposes a tax on direct broadcast satellite services, does not violate the Commerce Clause or the Equal Protection Clause of the U.S. Constitution.
 The providers appealed on January 25, 2013, and the Supreme Judicial Court granted their application for direct appellate review.
-The providers filed their brief in the Supreme Judicial Court on April 28, 2014, and the Department's brief is currently due on May 28, 2014.
-In late 2012, the providers also filed petitions for relief with the Appellate Tax Board.
-A status conference in the Board proceedings has been postponed until October 28, 2014.
+The providers filed their principal brief in the Supreme Judicial Court on April 28, 2014.
+The Department's brief in response was filed on June 27, 2014, and the providers filed their reply brief on August 11, 2014.
+By notice dated June 17, 2014, the SJC solicited amicus briefs on the issue of "[w]hether G. L. c.
+64M, which imposes an excise on direct broadcast satellite service, is discriminatory in its purpose and effect, by imposing the excise on satellite providers of pay-TV service but not on cable providers, and therefore violates the dormant commerce clause and equal protection clause of the Federal constitution."
+A number of amicus briefs have been filed.
+A date for oral argument has not yet been set.